GerritSe/benchmarks/README.md

 # Benchmarks

-Collection of benchmarks and their respective results run on an M1 8 Core MacBook Air.
+Collection of benchmarks and their respective results.

-## Usage
+## Prequisites

 ### Ruby

-Install the `benchmark-ips` gem in order to run the benchmarks.
+Install the `benchmark-ips` gem.